gruntwork-io/docs/docs/pipelines/tutorial/index.md

 * `AWS_REGION`
 * `INVOKER_FUNCTION_ARN`

-## Step 7: Prepare a test "infrastructure live" repo
+## Prepare a test "infrastructure live" repo

-You now have a functional Gruntwork Pipelines example that can build and deploy docker images and AMIs.
+You now have a functional Gruntwork Pipelines example that can build and deploy Docker images and AMIs.
 Feel free to stop here and experiment with what you've built so far.
-The following steps will extend pipelines to be capable of running terraform plan and apply.
+The following steps will extend pipelines to be capable of running Terraform plan and apply.

 Pipelines is a flexible solution that can be deployed in many configurations.
 In your own organization, you might consider deploying one Pipelines installation with all the ECS tasks enabled,